dmdque/Quadris/README.md

 Quadris
 =======

-Modified version of Tetris (called Quadris) for a University group programming project with Thao Nguyen in Spring 2013.
+Modified version of Tetris (called Quadris) for a University group programming project with Thao Mac in Spring 2013.

 To play, run:
 > make